hsupunw/people-base/README.md

 - A front end client using angular 7 is developed for ease of use.
 Please find it from https://github.com/hsupunw/people-client

 ## Alternative Implementation with spring-data-rest
-- An alternative implementation with spring-data-rest (fully working with above angular front end) can be found from https://github.com/hsupunw/people-base-data-rest
+- An alternative implementation with spring-data-rest and spring-data-jpa (fully working with above angular front end) can be found from https://github.com/hsupunw/people-base-data-rest
+- An alternative implementation with spring-data-rest and spring-data-mongodb (fully working with above angular front end) can be found from https://github.com/hsupunw/people-base-mongo